-On behalf of the Board, I wish to thank our executive management and staff for their loyalty, dedication and contribution throughout the year.
-They have worked hard during the year and made 2016 yet another successful one for the Company.
-I would also like to extend my gratitude to my fellow Board members for their hard work, enthusiasm and wise counsel.
-It has been another busy year for all concerned.
-Last but not least, I extend my gratitude to all Tigné Mall plc shareholders for their continued support.
+On behalf of the Board, I extend my appreciation to executive management and all staff for their commitment, dedication and individual contributions throughout the year.
+It is thanks to everyone's collective input that 2017 has been yet another successful year for the Company with many important milestones being achieved.
+Likewise, I extend my sincere gratitude to my fellow Board members for their wise counsel and support.
+Last but not least, I conclude by thanking all Tigné Mall plc shareholders-we remain committed to you and thank you for your continued confidence and support.